Attracting and Retaining Talent

 Start preparing future leaders today

-Mentorship is an integral part of succession planning.
+Professional mentoring programs are an integral part of executive succession planning.
 A mentor can help prepare a protégé for a leadership role by providing guidance, support, and advice.

 About the Author